smend/General-Purpose-RESTfull-app/README.md

-# spring-boot-demo
+# Spring RESTfull Application

-This is spring dempo RESTfull  app that integrates :
+Spring Boot RESTfull server app that integrates basic SQL persistance, security feutres, health checks, basic Async operations, batch operations and health checks with Spring Actuator.

-spring boot  REST capabilities, sql persistence, security features, caching, health checks, batch opperatins.
+This app can serve as the baseline for a complete RESTful server application.